 Newness is nothing but the temporary result of a series of events and innovations.
 A visionary is simply someone who looks a bit further than the rest of us. – Thibault [model]

-This is what I think of newness: It takes creativity to have the vision of a great idea, concept, or product.
-It takes courage, conviction, and determination to believe in it and follow it through to full execution and exposure [this is true of all artists].
 The following 10 designers [the epitome of radical changes in fashion] not only transformed newness in fashion but created a singular vision, silhouette, technique or style unlike that which came before.
 Their looks continue to inspire and influence successive generations of designers.

 - Paul Poiret – culotte skirts; harlem pantaloons; t-shirt dress